Energy Efficiency in Social Housing Program

 The number and range of energy efficiency upgrades that may be completed will depend on the home and circumstances.
 Upgrades will be made to social housing in all regions across Victoria where there is gas infrastructure.

-Benefits to renters
+Benefits to residents

-Renters will benefit from:
+Residents will benefit from:

 • More comfortable homes in hot and cold weather